-The Cameron School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB) .
+The Cameron School of Business is fully accredited by the Association to Advance Collegiate Schools of Business (AACSB) .
 This accreditation places us in the top 30% of business education programs.

 About the Cameron School of Business